+- Central switch control of circuits at Mission Control Center to de-energize electrical circuits affected. - Grid control stabilization. - Prioritization and notification of medical baseline customers. - Electrical Trouble Shooters (ETS) and Restoration crews dispatched to make safe, repair or replace field equipment. - Line down public and responder safety. - Line down or equipment failures which could cause fires.

+• 3.0.2 Gas Commodity:

-- Electric Commodity: - Central switch control of circuits at Mission Control Center to de-energize electrical circuits affected. - Grid control stabilization. - Prioritization and notification of medical baseline customers. - Restoration crews dispatched to repair or replace field equipment. - Line down public and responder safety. - Line down or equipment failures which could cause fires. - Gas Commodity: - Gas lines cannot be turned off remotely.
-Requires field crews to manually close the pipes and coordinate the response with Gas Emergency Control center. - Gas is a hazmat, health, fire, explosive issue for public exposure, first responder exposure, and employee exposure. - Requires response crews dispatched to every home and business utilizing gas in the affected area to both shut-down meters and after repair, relight pilot lights. - Requires on scene coordination with first responders, including fire, law enforcement, and training in ICS-NIMS for proper communications, for safety, perimeter access control both traffic and pedestrian, and potential evacuation of the public in the affected area. - High field labor involvement. - Company Security Operations Center (CSOC): - Facility security and breaches. - Facility damage and protection.
+- Gas lines cannot be turned off remotely.
+Requires field crews to manually close the pipes and coordinate the response with Gas Emergency Control center. - Gas is a hazmat, health, fire, explosive issue for public exposure, first responder exposure, and employee exposure. - Requires Customer Service Field response crews dispatched to every home and business utilizing gas in the affected area to both shut-down meters and after repair to open lines and relight pilot lights. - Requires on scene coordination with first responders, including fire, law enforcement, and training in ICS-NIMS for proper communications, for safety, perimeter access control both traffic and pedestrian, and potential evacuation of the public in the affected area. - High field labor involvement.